noi-techpark/opendatahub-docs-v2/docs/data/development/intro.md

 - parking-offstreet-skidata
 - meteorology-bz-forecast

-For transformers we provide a (largely untested) boilerplate generator.
+For transformers we provide a (somewhat untested) boilerplate generator.
 You can find it at `/transformers/boilerplate/setup_go.sh` and it generates a minimal transformer service that you can extend.
+The wizard will ask you for a two part provider tuple and Origin, you can use placeholders during development, they just have to match the tuple provided in the collectors.

 # Documentation writer API:
 Some documentation about writing legacy style data collectors can be found [here](https://github.com/noi-techpark/opendatahub-docs/wiki/Getting-started-with-a-new-Data-Collector-development).